Zhang-Xuewen/DeePCtools/README.md

 ### 2. Usage

-Download the deepctools and save it to your project directory.
+Download the *deepctools* file and save it to your project directory.

 ```
     import deepctools